StRigaud/clesperanto_workshop_I2K24/workshop/0_workshop_preparation/README.md

 # Workshop preparation

-Before attending the workshop, we strongly advise to install the following of your computer
+Before attending the workshop, we strongly advise to go through the workshop preparation and install the various requierements on your computer.

 ## Python requierements

-### Mamba
+### Mamba / Conda

 We will require `Mamba` for installing and managing python environement and packages, we strongly advise the use of [MiniForge]().
 Please follow their instruction for installing it on your computer.

+> [!TIP]
-> ![TIPS] Additionnal explaination for mamba can be found [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html)
+> Additionnal explaination for mamba can be found [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html)

+> [!CAUTION]
-> ![NOTES] `Conda` should also work but will be slower for downloading and installing the dependencies
+> `Conda` should also work but will be slower for downloading and installing the dependencies

 ### DevBio environment